 Electric buses have different needs beyond what a diesel bus requires in a transit garage.
 Charging systems, electric generator backup and battery storage are a few garage updates required to support electric buses.

-Electric buses are much quieter than current diesel powered buses.
-They also generate approximately 40% less greenhouse gas emissions than the latest 12 metres (40 feet) diesel buses.
-The electric bus motor has fewer moving parts so it will require less ongoing maintenance than a diesel motor.
+Electric buses are much quieter than current diesel buses.
+They also emit 40% fewer emissions than the latest 40-foot diesel buses.
+Electric buses can also produce up to 510hp compared to roughly 300hp for the latest diesel buses.
+The electric motor also has fewer moving parts so it requires less ongoing maintenance than a diesel motor.